 45% of recruiters are looking at AI as an assisting powerful tool rather than as a threat.
 They think it’s a positive thing.
 However, 49% have stayed neutral when asked about how they feel about AI recruiting tools.
 Only 6% of participants felt negative about these new-age tools.

 Benefits of Recruiting Automation

 When asked about if recruiting automation brought them any benefits, 55% of the respondents said their life became easy after automating daily mundane manual tasks.

-Dice recruitment automation report shows 34% of the participants said recruitment automation has improved the quality of hire where as 39% agreed to reduction in time to hire.
+Dice recruitment automation report shows 34% of the participants said recruitment automation has improved the quality of hire whereas 39% agreed to a reduction in time to hire.
 These recruiters were from the companies that have implemented recruiting automation.

 When asked to recruiters who are still using manual methods for recruiting, 44% of such recruiters said they missed hiring opportunities because of a lack of automation.
 72% of the respondents agreed that their process was slow.
 19% of these recruiters said lack of recruiting automation to lead to poor candidate experience which also impacted their brand of the company negatively.

 Although companies are looking at using ai in recruitment automation, recruiters seem to have preferences in terms of the automation they want to see and automation they may want to avoid.

 Recruiters spent the majority of their time sourcing candidates.
 They could be using job boards or social media channels to source candidates.
 46% of the survey respondents have said they would like to see candidate sourcing automated.

 Using AI for resume screening can save a huge amount of time.
 Resume screening is another everyday task where recruiters spend a huge amount of time.
 Recruitment automation report indicates that 31% of the recruiters said they would like to see resume screening automated.